 Want the details?
 Check out the specific updates that made headlines this year below.

-Live-service games finally feel like they’re learning what single-player titles have known for decades — quality wins.
-2025 wasn’t about new battle passes or celebrity cameos, it was about developers finally respecting the grind instead of abusing it.
+Live-service games finally feel like they are learning what single-player titles have known for decades, quality wins.
+2025 was not about new battle passes or celebrity cameos, it was about developers finally respecting the grind instead of abusing it.
 If the trend holds, 2026 could be the first year where “live-service” stops being a dirty word.

-If you’ve been waiting for a reason to reinstall your favorite online grind-fest, now’s the time.
+If you have been waiting for a reason to reinstall your favorite online grind fest, now is the time.
 Check out our deep dives on each major update below, drop a comment on which game actually earned your time this year, and stay tuned to BuiltToFrag for the next batch of patches that might finally get it right.